Paint Me Like One of Your French Girls: The Life and Business of Agostina Segatori

-Agostina Segatori's face is most widely recognized in the works of key artists between 1860 and 1887.
+Agostina Segatori’s face is most widely recognized in the works of famous artists between 1860 and 1887.
 Her Italian features inspired many painters in Paris at the time, leading to an enviable career.
-However, her achievements are far greater than her modelling success.
-Navigating the web of stories that surround her, we journey through Segatori's life and consider her business as a valuable platform for her male counterparts.
+However, her achievements are far greater than her modeling success.
+Navigating the web of stories that surround her, we journey through Segatori’s life and consider her business as a valuable platform for her male counterparts.

 The Italian Model

 Little is known about Agostina Segatori‘s life before she moved to Paris.
 Aside from her birth in Ancona, Italy, in 1841, most of what we know begins with her modeling ventures.
 Her career began in 1860 when she posed for Édouard Manet’s piece L’Italienne and built a reputation from there.
 Over the next three decades, she went on to model for Édouard Joseph Dantan, Jean-Baptiste Corot, Jean-Léon Gérôme, Eugène Delacroix, and Vincent van Gogh.

 Segatori’s bond with Dantan was not solely professional.
 The pair had a relationship for 12 years, widely understood as an affair.
 Dantan is believed to have referred to her as “Madame Segatori-Morière”, thus implying she was married to a Mr Morière.
 The pair had an illegitimate son named Jean-Pierre.
 Ultimately their romance was described as stormy and ended in 1884.
 Despite the challenges of motherhood and a failed relationship, Segatori continued to work and save the money she earned from modeling.
 In 1885 she invested her savings in a business that would become a hot spot for artists, writers, and critics: Café du Tambourin.

 It was around this time that Vincent frequented a tavern called “the Tambourin” […] held by a very beautiful Italian, former model, displaying in a counter of her own her healthy and imposing charms.